kaustavbecs/IAMIdentityToCredentialFile/Readme.md

 # S3 Fuse with AWS IAM Identity Center (SSO)

-This tool provides a workaround to mount S3 to a filesystem using S3Fuse for AWS SSO (IAM Identity Center) users.
-Utilities like S3Fuse may not work properly with AWS SSO temporary credentials, so this tool helps bridge that gap.
+Utilities such as S3Fuse may not work properly with AWS AWS IAM Identity Center (SSO) temporary credentials.
+So, this tool provides a workaround to mount S3 to a filesystem using S3Fuse for AWS IAM Identity Center (SSO) users.

 ## Prerequisites